 Chequamegon Bay Birding & Nature Festival

-The 12th annual festival offers three days of birding and nature activities on Wisconsin’s south shore of Lake Superior at the peak of spring migration.
-Among the 100-plus field trips, you can visit Whittlesey Creek National Wildlife Refuge, guided by U.S. Fish and Wildlife Service staff.
-Enjoy birding by bicycle, kayaking trips, Apostle Islands cruises, loon pontoon, live bats and birds, mammal tracking, geocaching and more.
+The 13th annual festival offers three days of birding and nature activities on Wisconsin’s south shore of Lake Superior at the peak of spring migration.
+Among the 100-plus field trips, Whittlesey Creek National Wildlife Refuge, guided by U.S. Fish and Wildlife Service staff.
+Birding by bicycle, kayaking trips, Apostle Islands cruises, loon pontoon, live bats and birds, mammal tracking, geocaching and more.
+Registration opens in March.

 Tualatin River Bird Festival

-The Friends of the Refuge, in partnership with Tualatin River National Wildlife Refuge, have created a one-day wonder for the 22nd annual free festival, including early morning guided bird walks, live bird show, plenty of activities for kids and Conestoga-style wagon rides around the refuge.
+The Friends of the Refuge in partnership with Tualatin River National Wildlife Refuge have created a one-day wonder for the 23rd annual free festival, including early morning guided bird walks, live bird show, plenty of activities for kids and Conestoga-style wagon rides around the refuge.

 Down East Spring Birding Festival

-The annual festival includes guided hikes, boat tours and expert presentations.
-It also features field trips to Moosehorn National Wildlife Refuge.
+The 17th annual festival includes guided hikes, boat tours and expert presentations.
+It also features field trips to Moosehorn National Wildlife Refuge, one of the event sponsors.

 John L. Borom Alabama Coastal BirdFest